dandalpiaz/flask-linux-guide/README.md

 # Linux Server Configuration for a Python Flask Application on a Debian-based Host

+![](logos.png)

 This guide will detail the setup of a web application using the [Flask](https://flask.palletsprojects.com/en/2.2.x/) framework on a traditional Debian-based Linux server.
 Configuration for specific software/packages is included, but can be swapped out as needed.

-![](logos.png)
+The guide will make use of "appname.com" and variations on that name for different purposes:

+- `appname.com` and `www.appname.com` - the site's domain
+- `/home/admin/appname.com` - the application's directory on the server
+- `/etc/nginx/sites-enabled/appname.conf` - the web server configuration file
+- `/etc/supervisor/conf.d/appname.conf` - the supervisor configuration file
+- `appname` - the name of the database, and the database user
+- `appname.py` - the name of the main/start file for the application

 ## Table of Contents (WIP)